 The ZF-$\mu$SR asymmetry spectra are well described by the following equation

 where $G_{z}^{\rm GKT}(\Delta, t)$ is a static Gaussian Kubo-Toyabe (GKT) function, characterized by the linewidth $\Delta/\gamma_{\mu}$ ($\gamma_\mu/2 \pi$ is the muon gyromagnetic ratio) of a Gaussian distribution of local magnetic fields \cite{Hayano:79}.
 Figure~\ref{fig2} shows a comparison of ZF-$\mu$SR asymmetry spectra for $T \! = \!
-4$~K recorded for measurements on the Ag backing plate with and without the MSF-grown UTe$_2$ single crystals.
+4$~K recorded for measurements of the Ag backing plate with and without the MSF-grown UTe$_2$ single crystals.
 The observed relaxation of the ZF-$\mu$SR signal with time for the Ag plate without the sample is due to muons landing in material elsewhere within the dilution refrigerator.
 This contribution is described by the first term in Eq.~({\ref{Eqn1}), which makes up $\sim \!
 16$~\% of the total ZF-$\mu$SR signal ($a_1/a_0 \! \sim \!
 16$~\%).
-The remaining 84~\% of the ZF-$\mu$SR asymmetry spectrum is essentially non-relaxing ($\lambda_2 \! \sim \!
+The remaining 84~\% of the ZF-$\mu$SR asymmetry spectrum is due to muons stopping in the Ag plate ($\sim \!
+64$~\%) and a portion of the Ag sample holder ($\sim \!
+20$~\%).
+This component of the ZF-$\mu$SR signal is essentially non-relaxing ($\lambda_2 \! \sim \!
 0$), as Ag does not possess electronic moments and has only very small nuclear moments that do not cause an appreciable muon spin depolarization in the data time window.
-The relaxation of the ZF-$\mu$SR signal by randomly oriented nuclear moments is also negligible in UTe$_2$, because the only stable uranium isotope with non-zero nuclear spin is depleted $^{235}$U, which has a natural abundance of 0.20~\%, and the natural abundance of the tellurium isotopes with nuclear spin $^{123}$Te and $^{125}$Te are only 0.89~\% and 7~\%, respectively.
+The relaxation of the ZF-$\mu$SR signal by randomly oriented nuclear moments is also negligible in UTe$_2$, because the only stable uranium isotope with non-zero nuclear spin is depleted $^{235}$U, which has a natural abundance of 0.20~\%, and the natural abundance of the tellurium isotopes with nuclear spin, $^{123}$Te and $^{125}$Te, are only 0.89~\% and 7~\%, respectively.